The Importance of Choosing the Right Motorcycle Helmet

 Step #2: Determine Head Shape and Size

-After knowing the type of environment you’ll be riding your motorcycle, you’ll also figure out the perfect helmet suitable for you.
+After knowing the type of environment in which you’ll be riding your motorcycle, you’ll also need to figure out the perfect helmet for you.

 Therefore, you would now be required to find out your head shape.
-There are normally three basic head shapes in which almost everyone fits and they include:
+There are usually three basic head shapes in which almost everyone fits, and they include:

 Long Oval